 - Hosted vs. integrated – Does it redirect your customers from your website to its own platform to collect payment details (aka a hosted payment gateway – broken customer experience, but zero security compliance requirements from your side)?
 Or will your customers never have to leave your website to type in payment info and to place orders (integrated payment gateway – better customer experience, but more security compliance burden on you)?

-- Support – Does it offer support whenever you need it and in the way that you want it?
+- Customer support – Does it offer support whenever you need it and in the way that you want it?
 Does the support team have the same working hours as you?
 How responsive are they?
 Do they offer support only via emails?
 Does customer support come at an extra charge?

 - Data portability – Does it provide open portability of data?
 If you switch to a different gateway, will the data also move along with you, without any friction or sky-high fees?

 - Transactions success rate – What is the average success and failure rates of transactions that were transferred to the gateway from your website?
 How many customers dropped out even before reaching the gateway (this is a no man’s land and most gateways don’t include this data in their success-failure rates, and so it’s your task to figure out a way to track it)

 - Settlement time/payout policy – For how does it hold onto your funds and what percentage of your funds does it hold onto?
 How long does it take to settle funds in your bank account (after deducting all the fees/charges)?

 - Reliability/uptime – How frequently does it experience downtime?
 Can its uptime record ensure that your customers will be able to make uninterrupted purchases 24x7x365?

 - Security/Fraud prevention capabilities – Is it PCI DSS level 1 compliant?
 Does it offer built-in tokenization and encryption capabilities?
 What are the real-time fraud-detection tools that it uses to screen transactions and protect you from fraud?